mli/deepnumpy-doc/guide/deepnumpy/cheat-sheet.md

 The deepnumpy front-end in MXNet provides a NumPy-like interface with extensions for deep learning.
 It contains two modules, `np` for the NumPy-like interface, and `npx` for extended operators that are useful for deep learning.
 This document provides a cheat sheet for the basic usage of these two modules.

-- If you are familiar with NumPy, please check [TODO] for difference between numpy and `np` module.
+- If you are familiar with NumPy, please check :ref:`deepnumpy_vs_numpy` for difference between numpy and the `mxnet.np` module.
 - If you used `mxnet.nd` before, check the tutorial [TODO]

 ```{.python .input  n=1}